lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 [^emergence]: Those familiar with [emergence](https://en.wikipedia.org/wiki/Emergence) may note that I use quite a broad definition of the concept here, which is certainly not universally used or accepted.
 While the idea may be very useful, emergence can also be a tricky and slippery concept once you try to get into the details---something which I shall not do here.

 [^epa]: *As long as the interacting parts (say, molecules) and their surroundings are constant over time, their collective behaviour is often well-defined.*
 Why the derivation of macroscopic descriptions and laws from the microscopic behaviour of dynamically interacting parts is possible, is described in [Strevens (2005)](https://www.strevens.org/chaos/chaos_paper.shtml).
 It works by using probability theory to derive average group outcomes from individual behaviour plus interactions.
 It is actually quite surprising that this works as well as it does.
-This approach mostly works in cases where there are *many* identical parts, and strong interactions are relatively rare.
+This approach mostly works well in cases where there are *many* identical parts, and strong interactions are relatively rare.
 It has even been applied to *adaptive* systems, for instance in population ecology and genetics.
 This does however require us to treat adaptive systems as if they are physical systems: the parts are assumed to be mostly identical and not to change much over time.

 [^chaos]: *Because interactions take time and this time may vary, it becomes impossible to predict the precise order in which interactions take place.
 This creates an uncertainty about the outcome of interactions, which can rapidly get worse with time.*
 Such unpredictability is often referred to as *chaos*, but chaos is a subtly different phenomenon that does not strictly require complexity.
 See [Gershenson & Heylighen (2004)](https://doi.org/10.48550/arXiv.nlin/0402023) and [Gershenson (2013)](https://doi.org/10.48550/arXiv.1105.2827) for a somewhat more detailed description of the distinction between deterministic chaos (i.e. sensitive dependence on initial conditions due to positive feedback) and the effect of variable time delays in complex interaction networks.
 Such complex networks have many possible interaction paths that may result in amplifying or attenuating feedback.
 If interaction times are not roughly constant, it is impossible to know beforehand which paths get activated in which order, and thus what the net outcome of interactions will be.
 Of course deterministic chaos and random noise may further compound the difficulties in predicting the behaviour of complex systems.
 However if there are large numbers of *similar* parts, strong interactions are relatively rare and the behaviour of parts is fairly consistent, variations tend to average out and system behaviour becomes much more predictable, as described in [Strevens (2005)](https://www.strevens.org/chaos/chaos_paper.shtml).

 [^reductionism]: *What happens in, say, regional politics cannot really be reduced to physics and chemistry, or even to neuroscience.*
 It is a long-standing [discussion](https://en.wikipedia.org/wiki/Reductionism) whether this is possible *in principle*.
 But even if it would be, it wouldn't be possible in practice, so such discussions need not concern us here.
 There is however evidence that implementing aspects of human decision making into computer simulations can reproduce some collective social phenomena, including perhaps some voting behaviour.
 See for instance the work of [Joshua M. Epstein](https://www.jimruttshow.com/joshua-epstein/).
 While such simulations may contribute to our mechanistic understanding of system dynamics, they have little predictive power under real-world conditions, which are much too complex to simulate.

+[^chemicalparts]: *We are able to replace some mechanical parts when they are broken, which in itself is very impressive.*
+We are even able to replace some body parts involved in chemical or electrical control or perception.
+Usually however these are not full replacements: they offer a simplified version of the original biological functions.
+Think of pacemakers, insulin pumps, bionic eyes and robotic prosthetic limbs and hands.